 Experimenting with your Twitter marketing strategy based on these observations will add insightful perspective.
 Focus on building interactions with your followers in the forms of retweets, replies, mentions, and favorites.

-Whenever people ‘favorite’, ‘reply’ or ‘follow’ you, you must respond to them.
-In this way, you can build a great image of your brand across the platform and grow your following even further.
+When marketing on Twitter, brands should always respond to people who ‘favorite’, ‘reply’ or ‘follow’ them.
+This is a must for you to build a great image of your brand across the platform and grow your following even further.

 The more you engage on Twitter, the more content you have on the platform to improve your overall visibility.
 If you are skeptical in the beginning, then start interacting with customers.
 It will benefit both parties.